lim44104/STAY-HOME/README.md

   * Website: https://lim44104.github.io/ID_Assignment03/

 ### How to clone this code?
-  * Download this repository code to your own local host.
+  * Download this repository code to your local host.
   * Run it.
   * The code is yours now!